cryptapi/woocommerce-cryptapi/README.md

 #### Allow users to pay with crypto directly on your store

-The CryptAPI plugin extends WooCommerce, allowing you to get paid in crypto directly on your store, with a simple setup and no sign-ups required.
+The Cryptopadie plugin extends WooCommerce, allowing you to get paid in crypto directly on your store, with a simple setup and no sign-ups required.

 #### Accepted cryptocurrencies & tokens include: